McMastercce/cdd/content/cceCourseTemplate/cceTemplate.en.md

 ## Hyperlinks

 Hyperlinks that are pointing to external content, not hosted in Avenue, must open in a new tab.
-Thet must also include an additional class and text for screen readers in a \<span> attribute.
+They must also include an additional class and text for screen readers in a \<span> attribute.

 {{% notice info %}}
 The \<span> attribute should not be included on any hyperlinks that don't have the cce stylesheet attached.
 For example, if there is a link in the description of a discussion topic, exclude the \<span> attribute.